laminas/laminas-stratigility/docs/book/error-handlers.md

 ) : ResponseInterface
 ```

-We provide a default implementation, `Zend\Stratigility\Middleware\ErrorResponseGenerator`,
+We provide a default implementation, `Laminas\Stratigility\Middleware\ErrorResponseGenerator`,
 which generates an error response with a `5XX` series status code and a message
 derived from the reason phrase, if any is present.
 You may pass a boolean flag
 to its constructor indicating the application is in development mode; if so, the